Fizzizist/r-data-analytics/README.md

 ```
 install.packages(c("shiny","shinydashboard","shinyBS","shinyjs","DBI","RMySQL","openssl","anytime","xlsx","dplyr","DT","V8","plotly","ggplot2","crosstalk"))
 ```
-2. Follow the instructions at this url: https://www.rstudio.com/products/shiny/download-server/ to install shiny-server if you haven't already
+2. Follow the [instructions](https://www.rstudio.com/products/shiny/download-server/) to install shiny-server if you haven't already
 3. Clone the repository and transfer the rAnalytics folder and its contents to /srv/shiny-server or wherever you have install shiny-server
 4. Simply point your browser to the server and port of your shiny-server installation